microsoft/AzureDeepStreamAccelerator/documentation/tutorial-getstarted-path.md

 #### Expose the stream from Docker

-The first part is easy, you just redeploy your configuration with the following adjustment in your deployment manifest.
-Make sure that the following items are in your deployment manifest template:
+**Note** This part should already be done by default in our deployment manifest templates.
+So this section serves to explain this a bit.
+If you'd like, you can remove this port binding, as it is a security best practice to remove bindings that you do not use.

-- Add this snippet to your deployment manifest *template* inside the 'createOptions' for ai-pipeline:
+- Ensure this snippet is present in your deployment manifest *template* inside the 'createOptions' for ai-pipeline (note that it should be there ):

 ```json
                 "ExposedPorts": {